 Unless there are extenuating circumstances, the Financial Aid Office is required to adhere to the federal need analysis in determining a student's need for aid.
 The needs analysis system evaluates all of the information requested on the FAFSA and determines an EFC.
-After filing the FAFSA, students must inform the Financial Aid Office, in writing and as soon as possible, if financial circumstances change significantly.
+After filing the FAFSA, students must inform the Financial Aid Office, in writing, if circumstances change significantly.
 Students must outline the details of the situation causing the change and be prepared to supply documentation substantiating the situation.
-A recalculation based upon the projected year income may be processed to assist in the student's obtaining a more accurate calculation of the EFC.
+Extenuating circumstances can include but are not limited to, loss of income, large out of pocket medical bills, death in the family.